dsalo/LocalPrivacy/resources.md

 ### Overall guides and tools

-These are terrific walk-throughs that will protect you from the commonest and most damaging privacy and security problems.
+These are terrific mostly-comprehensive walk-throughs that will protect you from the commonest and most damaging privacy and security vulnerabilities.

 *   EFF: [Security Self-Defense](https://ssd.eff.org/en)
 *   [Take Back the Tech Safety Toolkit](https://www.takebackthetech.net/be-safe/safety-toolkit)